Nimrodda/buildmetrics-gradle-plugin/README.md

 Developing your own extension is super easy.
 I highly recommend that you use one of the analytics services plugins in this repository as a reference, for example, `buildmetrics-amplitude`.

-Implement your plugin as you would any Gradle plugin and in your plugin's `apply` function, register your implementation of `BuildMetricsListener`.
+Your plugin needs to depend on `com.nimroddayan.buildmetrics:buildmetrics:$version`, which exposes an interface `BuildMetricsListener` that you need to implement in your plugin and then in your plugin's `apply` function, register your implementation of `BuildMetricsListener` by getting `BuildMetricsExtensions`.
+You must first apply `BuildMetricsPlugin` before you can get the extensions.

 For example:

 ```kotlin
 class BuildMetricsAmplitudePlugin : Plugin<Project>, BuildMetricsListener {